JoshWheeler08/government-happiness-visualisation/README.md

 - **Detailed Country Views**: In-depth analysis with infographics, treemaps, and line graphs
 - **Responsive Design**: Works across different screen sizes

-## 📊 Research Question
+## 📊 Research Questions

+This visualization was designed to answer two key questions:

-> "Does the public's perception of the effectiveness of its government correlate with their personal happiness?"
+> **Primary Question:** "Does the public's perception of the effectiveness of its government correlate with their personal happiness?"

+> **Secondary Question:** "Can we identify geographical trends in these correlations across different regions?"

+### Methodology

 The visualization maps the difference between normalized Government Effectiveness (GE) and Life Ladder (LL) scores, producing values in the [-1, 1] range where:

 - **0** indicates strong positive correlation
 - **-1** indicates high government effectiveness but low happiness
 - **+1** indicates low government effectiveness but high happiness

+By exploring the interactive choropleth map and country-specific details, users can discover patterns and regional trends that answer these research questions.

 ## 🚀 Quick Start